ledgersmb/LedgerSMB/doc/csv-import/README.md

 ## Single transaction

+This functionality imports a single transaction with as many lines as required.
+Each line has the following columns:

+* accno
+  GL acount code (accno) for the debit or credit to be posted
+* debit
+  The debit amount to be posted on the line, in the functional (or "native") currency;
+  note that a single line can be *either* debit *or* credit
+* credit
+  The credit amount to be posted on the line
+* curr
+  The currency to be used for the transaction; if the transaction does not concern foreign currencies, fill out the default currency of the company
+* debit_fx
+  The foreign currency (transaction currency) debit amount in case of a foreign currency transaction; in case the default currency applies, fill with the same amount as the `debit` field
+* credit_fx
+  The foreign currency (transaction currency) credit amount in case of a foreign currency transaction; in case the default currency applies, fill with the same amount as the `credit` field
+* source
+  The identifier of the transaction(line) in an external system; used for e.g. bank reconciliation
+* memo
+  A note field for the specific transaction line

 ## Batch of transactions

 This functionality imports a batch of 2-line transaction.
 Each line in the csv has